TudorL-CU/HIST1900_Memex/docs/Topic 1/Mediums and Messages.md

 	- ex. libraries, ownership of libraries equates to ownership of knowledge
 	- libraries reflect the world back to itself
 		- makes them targeted
+		- if parties can control who owns the knowledge, then they can control how knowledge is distributed #context

 printing press
 	- enabled fast replication of messages